dbeley/lastfm_pg/README.md

                  [--template_file TEMPLATE_FILE] [--hashtag HASHTAG]

-Generate playlist of a user's favorite most played tracks for the last week and post it to twitter or mastodon.
+Generate playlist of a user's favorite most played tracks for the last week and post it to mastodon.

 optional arguments:
   -h, --help            show this help message and exit